 C A R I N A B R U W E R refers to herself as a Jack(ueline!) of all trades.
-She is a professional musician, a record breaking marathon swimmer, business owner, executive producer, artist manager, music promoter, charity supporter and (most importantly) a mother of two.
+She is a professional musician, a record breaking marathon swimmer, business owner, executive producer, artist manager, music promoter, charity supporter and (most importantly) a mother of three.

 As the lead player and founder of the multiple award-winning instrumental pop group Sterling EQ, Carina is not only one of the most recognisable instrumental musicians in South Africa; she has also made an indelible mark on the open water and marathon swimming record books through many daring and record-breaking swimming feats.
 The revolutionary online gig booking platform which she conceptualised called Gigster, has become synonymous with the South African special events industry, and she has created and guided musical acts to success against all odds in the notoriously rocky music industry.
 In 2012, she became involved with the Little Fighters Cancer Trust, an NPO which supports children with cancer and their families, and has contributed to significant fundraising and awareness building efforts through her “Swim For Hope” initiative.

 “In matric, I obviously had to choose what to study or in which direction to go.
 It was tough; I wanted to do everything – Accounting, Drama, Law, Launguages, Business, Mathematics… So, I chose Music.
 And, having been the definition of a ‘non-athlete’ all my life, I thought this was a good time to take up some form of exercise, so swimming it was…”